aadam19/RE-Readable/README.md

 **Note**: This project is for learning and practice purposes only.
 No actual transactions or real user data are involved.

 ---

-Feel free to modify this according to the technologies you use or any additional features you might want to highlight!